 Platelet Rich Plasma injections (PRP Therapy) are very popular treatments here in Scottsdale, AZ.
 As a trendsetting city, the field of regenerative medicine has emerged as the leading edge in healthcare and PRP injections are a key piece of this.
-Composed of key growth factors found in platelets, PRP injections treat soft tissue injuries such as tendons, ligaments, muscles, and joints.
+Composed of key growth factors found in platelets, PRP therapy treats soft tissue injuries such as tendons, ligaments, muscles, and joints.
 Celebrity stars, top athletes, and weekend warriors have experienced amazing results with PRP therapy.

 Platelets are well known for their ability to stop bleeding, but they are also responsible for much more.
 When platelets reach an injury, they release Growth Factors.
 These growth factors are small proteins that direct the healing process.
 PDGF, VEGF, and TGF-B are a few of the very important signals that wake up stem cells, increase tissue proliferation, blood vessel formation and alert the immune system to the area.